Owned and maintained by Maggie Harnew, skillsworkshop dates back to the year 2000. The site has been hosted and developed by Fonant Ltd since 2011.

 My PGCE, and later the Level 4 Literacy Teaching Certificate and the Level 5 Diploma in Teaching Mathematics, led to a widening interest in teaching theory, practice and research and I added many new external links to the site.

 I was now using the web space attached to four different AOL email addresses and was fast running out of space!
 On April 21 of that year (my birthday) I decided to treat myself to a new domain and purchased skillsworkshop.org along with my own hosting space.
-Users soon began to call the site skillsworkshop rather than the Adult Basic Skills Resource Centre – hence the name and logo change in this newly developed version.
+Users soon began to call the site skillsworkshop rather than the Adult Basic Skills Resource Centre – hence the name and logo change when the site was redeveloped in 2010-11.

-I will close this section by thanking everyone at Fonant for their diligence, talent and professionalism.
+I will close this section by thanking Anthony at Fonant Ltd for his diligence, talent and professionalism.
 Thank you!